-Policy makers need comprehensive information on the ramifications and scope of diversity loss.
+Policymakers need comprehensive information on the ramifications and scope of diversity loss.
 Information provided by the scientific community should be a basis for resource policy and management decisions.
 To serve in the context of public policy, data should satisfy four criteria:

-- 1. The data must be of high quality; that is, it must meet accepted standards of objectivity, completeness, reproducibility, and accuracy. - 2.
-The data must have value; that is, it must address a worthwhile problem. - 3.
-The data must be applicable; that is, it must be useful to decisionmakers responsible for making policy,

-4. The data must be legitimate; that is, it must carry a widely accepted presumption of accuracy and authority.
+- 1. The data must be of high quality; they must meet accepted standards of objectivity, completeness, reproducibility, and accuracy. - 2.
+The data must have value; they must address a worthwhile problem. - 3.
+The data must be applicable; they must be useful to decisionmalcers responsible for making policy. - 4.
+The data must be legitimate; they must carry a widely accepted presumption of accuracy and authority.